-For instance, one complication with a service dog is when the client is a child with an intellectual disability and thus unable to be the handler.
+For instance, one complication with a service dog is when the veteran's child with an intellectual disability and thus unable to be the handler.
 In this case, the parent is often the handler, which is called a "third-party handler."
 We've worked with children who have severe intellectual disabilities and also blindness and helped create a partnership with the service dog, the child, and their parents (the third-party handlers).

 Another complication arises when the person with blindness can see somewhat, but they need a service dog for another disability.
 We can train the dog to help with their disability and also work around their low-vision disability.
 This situation creates a situation where they can succeed in their unique circumstance, allowing the person more independence in their everyday lives as well as reducing the demands on their caregivers.
 Win-win!